 and pharmaceutical industries.

 Waste is the foundation of this process for the first time, and the aim of the development of the technology

-is to cross the finish line with as little waste as possible.
+is to arrive at the destination as waste free as possible.

 The required wateris used again and again, and energy consumption is reduced to the minimum.